This NY Times study “The Psychology of Sharing, Why do People Share Online,” was published in 2011. It was online through 2016.

 About the Authors: Daria J. Kuss and Mark D. Griffiths are from the International Gaming Research Unit, Psychology Division, Nottingham Trent University, NG1 4BU, UK

-Finally, here is the Boston Web Designers comprehensive list of why people share online.
+Finally, here is our own comprehensive list of why people share online.

 People share online to…